In The Beginning...

 We intentionally had our mill designed for smaller batch processing than the industry norm to avoid excessive heating of the hops in order to maintain “farm fresh” quality in our pellets.
 It works and we’re thrilled to have the support of many quality conscious (and customer service conscious) brewers…large and small.

-To round out our strategy we started a hop breeding program to ensure that an Oregon-based breeding program was focused on hop aroma and flavor development for use by craft brewers.
+To round out our strategy we started the Indie Hops Flavor Project, to ensure that an Oregon-based breeding and sensory effort was focused on the craft marketplace.
 We did this in 2009 because, as mentioned, we’re believers in craft beer!
 This is a long-term endeavor and we want to do our part to arm brewers with hops that hook consumers!